Carnegie Mellon University in Qatar

 - providing evidence in writing to the Senior Associate Dean for Education that they have fulfilled return conditions specified in the letter informing them of their suspension (if any) and have taken convincing steps to ameliorate the cause of the suspension.
 The student must demonstrate that they are better prepared to perform above the minimum standards for graduation than before they were suspended; and

-- resolving any outstanding financial obligations.
+- resolving any outstanding financial obligations; and

 Students will be notified by the University Registrar’s Office once their petition has been approved and their enrollment status has been updated to “eligible to enroll.”
 Students coming back from suspension are placed on Final Academic Warning status for the semester of their return.
 Following this semester students may either return to good academic standing or be placed on Continued Academic Warning as described above.